halcy/Mastodon.py/docs/index.rst

 connection may be closed at any time by calling the handles close() method, and the status of the connection can be verified calling is_alive() on the handle.

-The streaming functions take instances of `StreamListener` as a parameter.
+The streaming functions take instances of `StreamListener` as the `listener` parameter.
 A `CallbackStreamListener` class that allows you to specify function callbacks directly is included for convenience.